 If You Need Installation Help:

-If you have questions or need help installing your car seat, find a certified child passenger safety technician (CPST).
-Lists of certified CPSTs and child seat–fitting stations are available on the following Web sites:
+If you have questions or need help with installing your car safety seat, find a certified child passenger safety technician (CPST or CPS technician).
+Lists of certified CPSTs and child seat–fitting stations are available on the following websites:

-Never leave your child alone in or around cars.
+Never leave your child alone in or around cars, and lock your vehicle when it is not in use.
 Any of the following situations can happen when a child is left alone in or around a vehicle.
-A child can:
+A child can

 - Be strangled by power windows, retracting seat belts, sunroofs, or accessories.